Enema: Rectal douching

-Another sexual use for enemas is to empty the rectum as a prelude to other anal sexual activities such as anal sex, anilingus, and pegging, possibly reducing risk of infection.
+Another sexual use for enemas is to empty the rectum as a prelude to other anal sexual activities such as anal sex, possibly reducing risk of infection.

 This is different from klismaphilia, in which the enema is enjoyed for itself and as a part of sexual arousal and gratification.

 Rectal douching is a common practice among people who take a receptive role in anal sex although rectal douching before anal sex may increase the risk of transferring HIV, hepatitis B, and other diseases.

 Intoxication

 Noting that deaths have been reported from alcohol poisoning via enemas, an alcohol enema can be used to very quickly instill alcohol into the bloodstream, absorbed through the membranes of the colon.
 However, great care must be taken as to the amount of alcohol used.
 Only a small amount is needed as the intestine absorbs the alcohol far more quickly than the stomach.

-Preceding an enema for administration of drugs or alcohol, a cleansing enema may first be used for cleaning the colon to help increase the rate of absorption.
+When enema is prescribed for the administration of drugs or alcohol, a cleansing enema may first be used to clean the colon to help increase the rate of absorption.

 Religious rituals

-All across Mesoamerica ritual enemas were employed to consume psychoactive substances, e.g., balché, alcohol, tobacco, peyote, and other hallucinogenic drugs and entheogens, most notably by the Maya, thus attaining more intense trance states more quickly, and Mayan classic-period sculpture and ceramics depict hallucinogenic enemas used in rituals.
-Some tribes continue the practice in the present day.
+All across Mesoamerica ritual enemas were employed to consume psychoactive substances, e.g., balché, alcohol, tobacco, peyote, and other hallucinogenic drugs and entheogens, most notably by the Maya, thus attaining more intense trance states more quickly.
+Mayan classic-period sculpture and ceramics depict hallucinogenic enemas used in rituals.
+Some tribes continue the practice today.

 With historical roots in the Indian subcontinent, enemas in Ayurveda, called Basti or Vasti, form part of Panchakarma procedure in which herbal medicines are introduced rectally.

 Punitive usage

 Enemas have also been forcibly applied as a means of punishment.

-In the vastly influential Argentine text Facundo, or Civilization and Barbarism, for example, Domingo Faustino Sarmiento describes the use of pepper and turpentine enemas by police forces as a way of discouraging political dissent in post-independence Argentina.
+Political dissenters in post-independence Argentina were given enemas of chili pepper and turpentine.
 Turpentine enemas are very harsh purgatives.

-In the Guantanamo Bay Detention Camp, the Senate Intelligence Committee report on CIA torture documented instances of enemas being used by the Central Intelligence Agency in order to ensure "total control" over detainees.
-Enemas, officials said, are uncomfortable and degrading, The CIA forced nutrient enema on detainees who attempted hunger strikes, documenting "With head lower than torso … sloshing up the large intestines … [what] I infer is that you get a tube up as you can … We used the largest Ewal [sic] tube we had" wrote an officer, and "violent enemas" is how a detainee described what he received.
+In the Guantanamo Bay Detention Camp, the Senate Intelligence Committee report on CIA torture documented instances of enemas being used by the Central Intelligence Agency to ensure "total control" over detainees.
+Enemas, officials said, are uncomfortable and degrading.
+The CIA forced nutrient enema on detainees who attempted hunger strikes, documenting "With head lower than torso … sloshing up the large intestines … [what] I infer is that you get a tube up as you can … We used the largest Ewal [sic] tube we had" wrote an officer, and "violent enemas" is how a detainee described what he received.

 In arts and literature

 Written literature

 In the Dionysus' satyr play Limos, Silenus attempts to give an enema to Heracles.

-In Shakespeare's play Othello (Act II, Scene I) Iago says, "Yet again your fingers to your lips? would they were clyster-pipes for your sake!"
+In Shakespeare's play Othello (Act II, Scene I) Iago says: "Yet again your fingers to your lips? would they were clyster-pipes for your sake!"